-Last week we discussed heart healthy exercise and this week we will look at the best foods for heart health.
-Add these to your diet now, to help promote healthy blood pressure, cholesterol and triglyceride levels… all will help you have a healthy heart in the future!
-And to make it even easier to eat more heart healthy foods, join my 10-Week Whole Body Plan!
+Add these best foods for heart health to your diet now, to help promote healthy blood pressure, cholesterol and triglyceride levels… all will help you have a healthy heart in the future!
+And to make it even easier to eat more heart healthy foods, join my Whole Body Plan!
 My customizable eating plan includes these foods, so you can treat your heart right while enjoying delicious and healthy meals!
 Start your free trial today!

 Maximize your diet with these six best foods for heart health:

 - Extra virgin olive oil.
 The fat found in olive oil is monounsaturated, and the healthiest type your can give to your body.
 Monounsaturated fats promote heart health and can help lower the risk of heart attacks and heart disease.